Sign in

 Wait, what happened to Capital Bikeshare?

-Its still around.
-Capital Bikeshare is managed separately from the Districts dockless vehicle program and now boasts over 4,300 bikes across more than 500 stations.
-A study from last year showed that its ridership was not significantly impacted by the introduction of electric bikes and scooters, although more Capital Bikeshare bikes went missing.
-For a few months, the service had electric bikes, but it pulled them off the streets after reports of brake issues.
+Capital Bikeshare is still operating.
+It is managed separately from D.C.'s dockless vehicle program and currently has over 4,300 bikes across more than 500 stations.
+A study last year indicated that its ridership was not significantly affected by the introduction of electric bikes and scooters, although there was an increase in missing Capital Bikeshare bikes.
+The service previously offered electric bikes but removed them after brake issues were reported.

 Anything else I should know?

-Two years after dockless vehicles were first introduced to the District, they are poised to continue growing, barring any unforeseen market changes.
+Two years after the launch of dockless vehicles in the District, they are expected to continue growing, barring any unforeseen market changes.
 In the meantime, ride safely.

-This post has been updated to clarify Revels rules for parking and the latest rental prices.
+This post has been updated to clarify Revel's parking rules and the latest rental prices.

 Frequently Asked Questions

 Electric scooters, also known as e-scooters, have handlebars and a floorboard or seat and may be powered by electric and/or human power.
 The citywide speed limit for e-scooters is 15 MPH.
-New Yorkers must be 16 years or older to ride a privately owned e-scooter.
-To use a shared e-scooter, New Yorkers must be 18 or older.
+New Yorkers must be 16 years or older to ride a privately owned e-scooter, and for shared e-scooters, users must be 18 or older.

 For differences between e-mobility devices, please see this chart (PDF).